 - 5.1 Events over the last few years nationally have shown an increasingly alarming vulnerability of children to abuse and exploitation.
 This is a major concern for all communities.
-Licensing authorities are a vital element in ensuring that they protect young people everywhere. - 5.2 Pendle, as Licensing Authority, will ensure its decisions are child friendly.
+Licensing authorities are a vital element in ensuring that they protect young people everywhere (see 10 Protection of Children from Harm). - 5.2 Pendle, as the Licensing Authority, will ensure its decisions are child friendly.
 Licensing will form one part of the Councils' wish for Pendle to be a child friendly place where children are protected and nurtured.
 This should include, but not be exclusively, the ability to travel safely, to have access to friendly places to play, to be treated fairly and with respect, to have clean streets free of dog fouling and to be able to have a voice in their communities.